UCSD-ECEMAE-148/148-winter-2025-final-project-team-7/README.md

   * Smoothen Gyroscope data using Kalman Filter
   * Linearize accelerometer to Earth's frame
   * Magnetometer calibration compatability
+  * Madwick Quaternion Update to get accurate euler angle readings of the IMU sensors
 * Fused GPS + IMU sensors using Extended Kalman Filter to update and rpedict more reliable position (still have to test and prove it works
 <hr>